jianyangg/local-llm/README.md

 > **Step 2** - Build the Docker image.
 >```docker
->docker-compose -p whateverStackNameYouWant up --build
+>docker-compose -p jarvis up --build
 >```

 > **Step 3** - Open `localhost:8501` on your browser to access the Streamlit page.